gatsbyjs/gatsby/docs/blog/2018-11-06-gatsby-for-apps/index.md

 - GraphQL at build time and _run time_ utilizing a remote GraphQL API and [apollo-boost][apollo-boost], and
 - loading an app shell with `gatsby-plugin-offline` (check out the "Fast 3G" example below!)

 and some other niceties like a light/dark theme, client-only routes, and more!
-You can see all of these concepts unify to form this great end-user experience with the below example with a simulated fast 3G connection.
+You can see all of these concepts unify to form this great end-user experience in the below example with a simulated fast 3G connection.
 The app shell (header, footer, etc.) loads into place _instantly_ as the dynamic content is fetched (from the GraphQL API!) in the background.

 ![App Shell with Gatsby Mail](./images/gatsby-mail-app-shell.gif)

-I hope you check out the [Github repo][gatsby-mail-repo] to learn more about how it was built and adopt some of the techniques as you build your next, great Gatsby web **application**.
+Check out the [Github repo][gatsby-mail-repo] to learn more about how it was built and adopt some of the techniques as you build your next, great Gatsby web **application**.
 We can't wait to see what you build.

 [whats-an-app]: /blog/2018-10-15-beyond-static-intro/#what-is-an-app
 [prpl]: https://developers.google.com/web/fundamentals/performance/prpl-pattern/